Fossa Method

 The opposite extreme says:

 “Here is the simplest model that allows you to begin understanding the phenomenon.
-It is not the whole picture, but it is a useful place to start.”
+It is not the whole picture.”

-An explanation should be simple enough to enter the subject and honest enough to acknowledge that deeper layers exist.
+An explanation should be simple enough to provide an entry point and honest enough to acknowledge that deeper levels of understanding still exist.

 Questions and Answers